MouYongli/DeepHallu/docs/README.md

 This directory will contain comprehensive documentation for the DeepHallu project.

 ## Planned Documentation

-- **API Reference**: Complete documentation of all classes and functions
 - **Tutorials**: Step-by-step guides for common use cases
 - **Examples**: Jupyter notebooks demonstrating framework capabilities
 - **Research Notes**: Technical documentation on implemented algorithms